Mercury-HPC/Mercury-HPC.github.io/help.md

 contact us if you want to learn more about RPC on HPC systems or if you are looking for an interesting project to contribute to.
 <p>
-We require the
-following Contributor License Agreement (<a href="ftp://ftp.mcs.anl.gov/pub/mercury/documents/mercury_cla.docx">CLA</a>) to be filled out and sent
+We require a Contributor License Agreement (CLA) to be filled out and sent
 to:
 <script language="JavaScript">
 var username = "mercury-legal";